MarsiliFrancoDavid/robot-world/README.md

 <img src='./public/robot-world-UML.png'>

+In order to clarify the flow of this project but to no longer extend the Readme, I've created [this document](https://docs.google.com/document/d/1IogkwtHjTzrFMr3FADonEnHVM7AQcQTy3clHC9FeM70/edit?usp=sharing).

 The whole car building process stands on these models :

 + CarModel: States the Model name, year, price and cost of this particular model.